thingsboard/thingsboard-ce-k8s/README.md

 ## Installation

+Before performing initial installation you have to select correct `PLATFORM` in `.env` file depending on the real cluster platform you are using (`minikube` or `openshift`).

-Before performing initial installation you can configure the type of database to be used with ThingsBoard and the type of deployment.
+Also, you can configure the type of database to be used with ThingsBoard and the type of deployment.
 In order to set database type change the value of `DATABASE` variable in `.env` file to one of the following:

 - `postgres` - use PostgreSQL database;